-AL009, our second innate immuno-oncology product candidate, is a multi Siglec inhibitor that is designed to enhance both the innate and adaptive immune system response to tumors by blocking a critical glycan checkpoint pathway that drives immune suppression.
-We plan to advance AL009 into clinical studies in patients with advanced solid tumors within the next year.
+AL009, is one of our innate immuno-oncology product candidates.
+AL009 is a multi Siglec inhibitor that is designed to enhance both the innate and adaptive immune system response to tumors by blocking a critical glycan checkpoint pathway that drives immune suppression.
+We plan to submit an IND for AL009 by the end of 2022.
 We own worldwide rights to AL009.